IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Obviously the action does nothing else than returning the text you have handed-over via the input parameter called `payload`.

-Now, let’s assume you want to define a sequence that allows any text you hand over to the action `echo` to be translated from English to French.
+Now, let's assume you want to define a sequence that allows any text you hand over to the action `echo` to be translated from English to French.

-To make this happen, let’s make use of the `translate` action part of the `Watson` package.
+To make this happen, let's make use of the `translate` action part of the `Watson` package.

 Hence, we first need to create an instance of the `Watson Language Translator` service.
 To do so click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.